 WHO WE ARE

 Louisiana One Health In Action is a nonprofit, LLC and 501(c)(3).
-LOHA started as a result of a family's 2.5 year search for answers to their son's mysterious illness after after a stray cat scratch.
-He is receiving treatment and is finally recovering from a chronic Bartonella infection.
+LOHA started as a result of a family's 2.5 year search for answers to their son's mysterious illness after being scratched by a stray kitten.
+He is now receiving treatment and is finally recovering from a chronic Bartonella infection.
 His mother says, “more has to be done to help people.
 It is utterly heartbreaking to watch your child’s life slip away with no one to help you.
 We saw over 30 doctors and had multiple misdiagnoses.
 We needed a doctor that could help our son, and not one was educated on how to effectively diagnose and treat a chronic Bartonella infection.
 It is imperative that we develop a different approach in the medical community, because not everyone that becomes ill has the same host response to these pathogens, which make it easy to mistake for other diagnoses.”
-Finally their son was successfully diagnosed through a collaborative effort between a Veterinary Internist (Dr Ed Breitschwerdt) and a Physician Scientist (Dr Bob Mozayeni)- A true One Health approach.
-This approach saved his life.
-Their son is now under the care of physician, Dr. Bob Mozayeni- Founder and General Medical Director of the Translational Medicine Group in Bethesda, MD.
-He is an expert in Internal Medicine, Rheumatology, and Vascular Inflammatory Diseases.
+Finally their son was successfully diagnosed through a collaborative effort between a Veterinary Internist (Dr Ed Breitschwerdt) and a Physician Scientist (Dr Bob Mozayeni)- using a true One Health approach that saved his life.
+Their son is now under the care of Dr. Mozayeni- Founder and General Medical Director of the Translational Medicine Group in Bethesda, MD. an expert in Internal Medicine, Rheumatology, and Vascular Inflammatory Diseases.

-Today, with their son on the tail end of treatment, this family is committed to helping others avoid the frustration, heartbreak, and huge financial burden that ensues as a result of a journey like this.
-The family is dedicated to bringing about change using the One Health Initiative.
+Today, with their son fully recovered after four years of treatment, this family is committed to helping others avoid the frustration, heartbreak, and huge financial burden that ensues as a result of a journey like this.
+The family is dedicated to bringing about change using the One Health concept and approach.

 WHAT WE DO